GroveGoals/Synovra/README.md

 ## 3. Push to GitHub

-Unzip this project, then upload/replace everything inside the `synovra` folder into your GitHub repo (GitHub overwrites matching files automatically; delete `lib/email.js` manually first if it's stuck as a leftover from a previous version — this version needs it back, so ignore
+Unzip this project, then upload/replace everything inside the `vreedits` folder into your GitHub repo (GitHub overwrites matching files automatically; delete `lib/email.js` manually first if it's stuck as a leftover from a previous version — this version needs it back, so ignore